numcommand/num/README.md

       The sample coefficient of variance.

   * second-moment-about-the-mean, second-moment:
-     The second moment about the mean; defaults to sample, not population.
+     The second moment about the mean.
+Use sample, not population.

   * population-second-moment-about-the-mean, p-second-moment:
       The population second moment about the mean.